Public Programs

 - And much more!

-This program takes place on Jerisich Public Dock in Downtown Gig Harbor on the first Saturday of the month from October-March.
+This program takes place on public docks in Downtown Gig Harbor on the first Saturday of the month from October-March.
 We encourage parents to place their children in floatation devices available for free on the dock for safety.
 Donations are always appreciated; suggested donation of $2 per person, or $5 per family.
 Bring a chair and dress for the weather, rain or shine!

 Check our calendar for upcoming events or contact Education Director, Rachel Easton, for more information.